bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

   - [ ] manually
   - [ ] by composing scene files
 - [ ] game-specific rendering techniques display correctly in the editor's scene editing
+- [ ] distinct editor and game views that can be run simultaneously

 ## Stage 3: UI/UX Foundations